Anarch157/Dealer/README.txt

-AnarchBot
+Dealer

 --------------------Description--------------------

-A music bot for discord written in Python3
+A music and mini-games bot for discord written in Python3

 --------------------Dependencies--------------------